 Weekly Lectures (1 hour):

-Develop knowledge and understanding of primary care research.
+Develop knowledge and understanding of applied clinical research.
 Topics are:

-- Ethics and Research Governance in GP & Primary Care Research
+- Ethics and Research Governance and Patient Participation in Research

-- Primary Care Research Methods – a map, complex interventions and an introduction to the MRC Framework
+- Applied Clinical Research Methods – a map, complex interventions and an introduction to the MRC Framework

 - Observational Studies – Surveys and Mixed Methods